rnastasya/exploratory-testing/README.md

 </table>

 <p>Links to bug reports:<br>
-<a href="https://github.com/Awilum/dev/issues/25">404 File not found clicking on the link "sharing" in the list on the page "View" of the project "Glowy PHP".</a></p>
+<a href="https://github.com/Awilum/dev/issues/25">404 File not found clicking on the link "sharing" in the list on the page "View" of the project "Glowy PHP"</a></p>

-<p>Links to feature suggestions:</p>
+<p>Links to feature suggestions:<br>
+<a href="https://github.com/Awilum/dev/issues/39">List the items included in the cheat sheet</a></p>

 <h3 id="the_landmark_tour">The Landmark Tour</h3>
 <p>Goal of the tour:  going from landmark to landmark (